Apple Family Sharing vs Google Family Link

 Pros

-- Seamless integration across all Apple devices
+- Seamless integration across all Apple devices and services

 Cons